Cornwall Police Service

 Complaints

-The Office of the Independent Police Review Director (OIPRD) is an independent arms-length agency of the Ontario Ministry of the Attorney General.
-The OIPRD provides an objective, impartial office to accept, process and oversee the investigation of public complaints against Ontario's police.
+The Law Enforcement Complaints Agency (LECA) an independent arms-length agency of the Ontario Ministry of the Attorney General.
+The LECA provides an objective, impartial office to accept, process and oversee the investigation of public complaints against Ontario's police.

-Complaint forms are available at the OIPRD and on their website, all Service Ontario locations, all police stations and in many community centres and legal clinics.
+Complaint forms are available at the LECA and on their website, all Service Ontario locations, all police stations and in many community centres and legal clinics.

 It is best to make your complaint within six months of the incident.
 Complaints received after six months may be screened out.